 Menasha is a medium-sized city located in the state of Wisconsin.
 With a population of 17,572 people and seven constituent neighborhoods, Menasha is the 46th largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Menasha is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Menasha is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Menasha who work in office and administrative support (11.89%), sales jobs (10.64%), and management occupations (6.94%).
+Unlike some cities, Menasha isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Menasha are a mix of both white- and blue-collar jobs.
+Overall, Menasha is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Menasha who work in office and administrative support (11.62%), sales jobs (10.89%), and management occupations (5.52%).

 The most common language spoken in Menasha is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Spanish and Miao/Hmong.